CodeOtter/bulkhead-test/README.md

-bulkhead-mailer
+bulkhead-test
 ===============

-A Bulkhead service that allows SailsJS projects to easily use NodeMailer.
+A functional testing suite for Bulkhead services.